Jun 1, 2017

 Did you know the Presidio offers 24 miles of trails?
 Here are five ideas for experiencing the trails like you never have before.

 Some of the best adventures are the ones where you grab a snack and a jug of water and set off on your own.
 But where to go?
-Here’s an idea.
-A new guide – the Tennessee Hollow Watershed Walk – reveals a true Presidio treasure.
+Here’s an idea – the Tennessee Hollow Watershed Walk – reveals a true Presidio treasure.
 This walk traces a two-mile section of the park’s largest watershed where for the past 15 years restoration projects have brought habitats back to life.
 Along the way, you’ll learn about significant people and moments in Presidio history.
 So download and go!

 The Juan Bautista de Anza National Historic Trail commemorates the 1776 journey Spanish military commander de Anza led from Sonora, Mexico to the Golden Gate, where colonial settlers first established the Presidio as a military post.
 The last 2.7 miles of this epic 1,200 mile journey trace the expedition’s final steps from where they camped at Mountain Lake to where they peered out over the coastal bluffs toward the great bay (see image).
 Take a hike on this trail and imagine what the members of this expedition might have seen so long ago.

 Photo Credit: National Park Service, De Anza Trail, David Rickman Illustrations of the Anza Expedition.
 Juan Bautista de Anza, Father Pedro Font, Lt.
 Jose Joaquin Moraga and other members of the Anza’s exploring party reaching the mouth of the San Francisco Bay, March 27, 1776.